 On October 24, 2012, the Company executed and closed the second amendment (the "Second Credit Agreement Amendment") to its revolving Credit Agreement with Amegy, which amended and replaced the terms amended by the Credit Agreement Amendment.
-Under the terms of the Second Credit Agreement Amendment, (1) total availability under the revolving credit facility was increased to \$5,000,000 (from \$1,500,000), (2) the borrowing base was modified to 75% (from 65%) of eligible accounts receivable (as defined in the Credit Agreement) and (3) the Company's minimum net worth covenant was increased to \$22,000,000 (from \$21,250,000).
+Under the terms of the Second Credit Agreement Amendment, (1) total availability under the revolving credit facility was increased to \$5,000,000 (from \$1,500,000), (2) the borrowing base was modified to 75% (from 65%) of eligible accounts receivable (as defined in the Credit Agreement) and

+(3) the Company's minimum net worth covenant was increased to \$22,000,000 (from \$21,250,000).
 In addition, the maturity date of the facility was extended to October 15, 2015 (from December 31, 2012).
-The Company's obligation to repay advances under the amended facility is evidenced by a second amended and restated promissory note (the "Second Amended and Restated Promissory Note, the interest rate on borrowings was reduced to the prime rate plus 1% (from prime plus 2%) and a minimum interest rate (formerly 5%) was eliminated.
+The Company's obligation to repay advances under the amended facility is evidenced by a second amended and restated promissory note (the "Second Amended and Restated Promissory Note").
+Under the terms of the Second Amended and Restated Promissory Note, the interest rate on borrowings was reduced to the prime rate plus 1% (from prime plus 2%) and a minimum interest rate (formerly 5%) was eliminated.

-As of March 29, 2013, the Company had outstanding borrowings of \$1,500,000 under the Credit Agreement.
+As of March 31, 2014, the Company had no outstanding borrowings under the Credit Agreement.